PayMIR/paymir-api-docs/README.md

 # Withdrawal:

+An available method should be determined to use withdrawals.
+As a result you will get a list of available methods of withdrawal. </br>
-First you must choice avalible withdraw method.
+First you must select avalible withdraw method.

 * Access Point https://dev.paymir.io/paymir/api/ajaxpayoutprerequest/